Open Design and Buildings

 Fit-out for sale

 In every day practice we also see promising developments that are completely in line with Open Design.
 In May, 1993, the Utrechts Nieuwsblad reported that in 1994, the Amsterdam housing association, Het Oosten, would give the residents the interiors of its 15,000 rental properties the opportunity to purchase.
 For an average of € 10,000, the tenant could become the owner of all the doors, interior walls, central heating, kitchen, bathroom and tiling.
 If the tenant moved house his money would be refunded.
 It was then carried out in 1996 for the first 239 homes, including a mortgage option from Aegon that in those years was deductible until the Ministry of Finance withdrawal that possibility around 2005.
+More on those projects at our examples page.

 This Casco concept was thought up by the Board of the then Housing Association Het Oosten because most tenants acted like owners.
 Half of the homes were decorated to suit personal tastes with personally chosen hard floors, coloured wall tiles and fireplace.
 Ten percent had even carried out major renovations, complete with new kitchen, bathroom, central heating.
 In exchange for his investment, the buyer was given a reduction in rent of at least 25 percent, which according to Het Oosten was a generous compensation for interest and repayment of the purchase price.
 Due to the level of interest and the efforts of the residents of this DIY fit-out it was a great success!
 This is also repeated in later years in the Apeldoorn corporation De Goede Woning (The Good House) as expressed in the blog about it.